cpske/programming1/arrays/lab-arrays.md

     * makeFibonacci(1) returns an array of size 1 containing [1]
     * makeFibonacci(5) returns an array of size 5 containing [1, 1, 2, 3, 5]
     * makeFibonacci(50) returns an array of size 50 and fib[49] is 12,586,269,025.
+3. In **makeFibonacci** use a good name for the array, not `fake`.

 There is a test method in the class that you can use.

 **Note:** If you want Java to print numbers with "," (12,345) use the format "%,d": `System.out.printf("%,d", n)`